notnotrachit/expo-unified-push/README.md

 Expo integration of the android Unified Push library.

+This library is still under development and testing, so **breaking changes** are expected.

 > [!WARNING]
 > This library is only supported on Android at the moment.
 For iOS suport, we recommend using the [RN Push Notifications](https://github.com/react-native-push-notification/ios) library.